-Recharging in Public can be done via charging stations or if you prefer to recharge from home, this can be done with either via a lead directly from your power outlet or via an installed chargin wallbox, the costs will thus go on your electricity bill.
-On average, a plug-in hybrid vehicle can travel for about 15 miles in hour and a half's charging, and an eight-hour charge of a fully electric.
+Recharging in public can be done via charging stations or if you prefer to recharge from home, this can be done with either a lead directly from your power outlet, or via an installed charging wallbox, with the costs going on your electricity bill.
+On average, a plug-in hybrid vehicle can travel for about 15 miles following a one and a half hour charge and be at full capacity following an eight hour charge.

 RECHARGING AT YOUR FINGERTIPS

 Generally, electric car charging times depend on their capacity.
 And above all on the power (kW) of the recharge and the maximum power of the car charger.

 The simplest and commonest way to charge an electric car is to connect it to the normal mains supply, but to obtain faster charging methods, the owner of an electric car need for access to wallboxes and charging stations.

 Wallbox refers to the option to install at home, or at one's workplace, a device capable of recharging the car quickly.

 Fast charge stations are located in strategic city locations, in the city centre, or near tourist attractions and shopping centres.
 They have very high power ratings, ranging from 50 to 150 kW.

 Electric vehicles can be charged in public areas using alternating current (Modes 2 and 3) or direct current (Mode 4).
 The Mode 2 cable is usually supplied with the electric vehicle and can be used to connect to some public charging points.